Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Efficient Algorithms

 \subsection{Majority and \Maltsev{}}

 The algorithms in the previous section used the fact that $\PCSP(\Gamma)$ has a tractable CSP $\Gamma'$ that is `sandwiched' by $\Gamma$.
-If $\Gamma$ has the $\Maj_L$ or $\Malt_L$ polymorphism for all odd $L$, it is no longer always the case that the polymorphisms of $\Gamma$ contain the polymorphisms of a tractable CSP.
-Instead, we demonstrate tractability by writing any $\Gamma$-PCSP $\Psi = (\Psi_P, \Psi_Q)$ as a linear programming relaxation.
-This approach generalizes that of \cite{AGH-focs14}.
-The following is the pseudocode for establishing the existence of a solution.
+If $\Gamma$ has the $\Maj_L$ or $\Malt_L$ polymorphism for all odd $L$, it is no longer always the case that the polymorphisms of $\Gamma$ contain the polymorphisms of a tractable CSP.\footnote{This follows from the fact that the composition of $\Maj_L$ (or $\Malt_L$) with itself is not a higher-arity $\Maj$ (or $\Malt$) function.
+In other words, the closure of the family of majority (or alternating-threshold) functions under identification do not form a clone.} Instead, we demonstrate tractability by writing any $\Gamma$-PCSP $\Psi = (\Psi_P, \Psi_Q)$ as a linear programming relaxation.
+This approach generalizes that of \cite{DBLP:journals/siamcomp/AustrinGH17}.
+The following is the pseudocode for establishing the existence of a solution. \begin{itemize}